Healthdirect Free Australian health advice you can count on.

 How are personality disorders diagnosed?

-A doctor will ask questions about the current symptoms and any recent events, as well as past mental health issues, family background, relationships, medical history and any drug or alcohol problems.
+A doctor will ask questions about the person’s symptoms and any recent major life events.
+They will also ask about past mental health issues, family background, relationships, medical history and any drug or alcohol problems.

 How are personality disorders treated?

 It can be difficult for someone with a personality disorder to learn to trust a doctor or therapist.
 However, establishing a positive relationship with a healthcare provider is an important step towards recovery.
-The treatment may vary, based on the type of personality disorder and any other conditions that might be present.
+The treatment may vary depending on the type of personality disorder and any other conditions the person may have.

 Psychotherapy

 Psychotherapy is the most effective long-term treatment option for personality disorders.
-Psychotherapy is when a psychologist, psychiatrist or psychotherapist helps people to understand their thoughts, motivations and feelings.
-These insights can help people to manage their symptoms, develop satisfying relationships and make positive behaviour changes.
+In psychotherapy, a psychologist or psychiatrist helps people to understand their thoughts, motivations and feelings.
+These insights can help people manage their symptoms, develop satisfying relationships and make positive behaviour changes.

 Medicine and personality disorders